Staircase design should be based on a number of factors: practicality, style and safety.

 Steps that turn corners whilst climbing are called ‘winders’ and are often used to navigate 90° turns.
 A turn consisting of three winders is known as a ‘kite winder’.
 These are often used at the top and bottom of flights to get round corners.

 Spiral staircases are not the most practical feature, making it hard to take furniture up and down and often being more expensive than standard flights.
 However, they can look fantastic and are useful where space is limited.

-Staircases with storage capability are a great way to make the most of your space.
+Staircases with storage are a great way to make the most of available space.
 Definitely one up from the understairs cupboard, this bespoke staircase by Bisca incorporates a run of cupboards made from solid wood, combined with a toughened low-iron glass balustrade and stainless steel rails.

 The owners of this house, designed by Granit Architects, wanted a staircase with wow factor so the existing staircase was replaced with an oversized stone and timber design.
 Italian limestone has been teamed with dark stained oak, with the lower treads extended to full width in order to create space for displaying artwork and books.
 It could even be used as a seating area.

 This staircase pod was a design response to both budget restrictions and the large open plan spaces in this barn conversion.The ‘pod’ has been created using OSB, with the staircase within leading to a mezzanine level — slot ‘windows’ ensure the space is not dark.

 For a speedy and inexpensive transformation, consider stair stickers or paint.
 If you plan on painting your stairs, make sure you use a product designed for that purpose.